Alessandro1103/obsidian/Vault1/Zettelkasten/Epipolar Geometry and Fundamental Matrix.md

 We need to introduce the fundamental matrix that is a generalization of the essential matrix where the  assumption is removed.
 ...

+## 8-point Algorithm

+We need to understand how to estimate the F
+Find correspondences, we can run a detector and match the key point, and after that, we have the key point matched: x

+...

+we could have some problem with the algorithm, could happens that the difference between the column is very huge, that yields to poor results.

+So ve need to normalize, instead of using a general dimension we can transform the image in a scale that is between -1 to 1.
+Now the x is driven by T transformation.
+Use the eight point algorithm to compute F
+In order to comeback to the original point we need to enforce the rank 2 constraint, we wanto to take svd of f andthrow out the smallest singular valura, and we need to transform formdamental matrix nack to riginal units, if T and Tì are the normalizing tranfomations in the two images than the fundamental matrix in orginal coordinates is T'^T F T. This is done to obtaine the coordinate in the originalk space.

+If we know the calibration matrices of the two camers, we can estimate the essential matrix: E = K^T F K THe essential matrix gives us the relative rotation and translation bwtween the cameras, or thei extrinsinc parameters.
+Fundamental matrix lets us compute relationship up to scale for cameras with unknown instrinsic calibraions.
+Estimating the fundamental matrix is a kind of "weak calibration".

+**Normalized eight point algorithm**:
+1. normalize points
+2. constrauct the Mx9 matrix A (M= 8 atleats)
+3. Find the svd of A
+4. entries of F are the elements of column of V corrsponding to the least singular valur
+5. enforce rank2 contraint on F
+6. unnomalize F

+...

+the geometry of three views is described by a 3x3x3 tensor called the trifocal tensor the geometry of four views is described by a 3x3x3x3 tensor called the quarifocal tensor ...

+## Triangulation

+I need to find  the camera center c apply the pseudo inverse of P on x, then connvet the two points (c and x), and find P+x -> Backprojection

+How do we find the exact point on the ray? is not possible

+WE go to the correspondance, I can P' from the with foundamental matrix.

+Since x and px lies in the same line the cross product is the same.